stashed/mongodb/docs/mongodb-replicaset.md

 The `sample-mgo-rs-backup` CronJob will trigger a backup on each schedule by creating a `BackpSession` crd.

-Wait for a schedule to appear.
+Wait for the next schedule.
 Run the following command to watch `BackupSession` crd,

 ```console
 $ kubectl get backupsession -n demo -w